codemodsquad/astx/README.md

 # Roadmap

-I'm working on a [VSCode Extension](https://github.com/codemodsquad/vscode-astx), but I'm still making changes to the API for the extension's needs, and still finalizing some aspects of the API and pattern language for the version 2 release.
+I just finally got version 2 released as of December 2022 after tons of hard work 🎉 I'm working on a [VSCode Extension](https://github.com/codemodsquad/vscode-astx)!
+After that I want to make a documentation website that better illustrates how to use `astx`.

 # Prior art and philosophy